 - There are permit-status seats as well as MCI recognition-status seats.
 63835 MBBS seats.

-- The information about the available seats in the medical college you are planning to join is important to you.
+- Hence the information about the available seats in the medical college you are planning to join is important to you.

-Medical Admission –Medical Admissionin MBBS, Diploma, MD, MS, DM & MCh Courses takes places based on Entrances Examinations.
+Medical Admissionin MBBS, Diploma, MD, MS, DM & MCh Courses takes places based on Entrances Examinations.

 - Sure, you would find this would be of interest to know the admission procedures; and eligibility for exploring the possibilities of taking admission in the medical institution.

-- Having some basic knowledge about MCI and the MCI news is of vital importance to you.
+- Hence MCI regulates all medical colleges of India, having some basic knowledge about MCI and news is of vital importance.

 The most sought after educational course in India is MBBS.